kgoertle/YOLO-Training-Detection-Script/README.txt

 	- Allows for either standard detections (--detect), or option for testing (--test-detect).
 		This automatically looks for the best.pt file in the appropriate runs / test-runs folder.

 	- Multiple source input compatibility.
-USB and PI cameras are supported, along with video input.
+USB & PI cameras are supported, along with video input.
 		Output recordings of processed sources are in associated model logs folder.
 		They are recorded as a timestamp from when the detection first began. (mm-dd-yyyy hh-mm-ss) (...\logs\(test-runs / runs)\train (timestamp)\recordings\(usb / picamera / video-input)

-	- Supports running multiple cameras of either type alongside video input. (--sources picamera0 usb0 C:\path\to\video.type) Independent windows for each source, each with their own FPS, object detection, and generic interaction conters.
+	- Supports running multiple cameras of either type alongside video input. (--sources picamera0 usb0 C:\path\to\video.type)
-		Auto scales windows depending on number of sources, with a supported number of 4.
-		Windows are labeled accordingly and can also be adjusted manually like most other programs.

 	- Class-to-class interactions are recorded in a .csv.
-		Recorded as a timestamp from when the detection first began and ended. (mm-dd hh-mm-ss to mm-dd hh-mm-ss) Standard detections save a checkpoint every 1 hour, test detections every minute.
+		Recorded as a timestamp from when the detection first began & ended. (mm-dd hh-mm-ss to mm-dd hh-mm-ss) Standard detections save a checkpoint every 1 hour, test detections every minute.
-		Records duration of the interaction (in s), how many frames it lasted, and the timestamp from when it began to when it ended.
+		Records duration of the interaction (in s), how many frames it lasted, & the timestamp from when it began to when it ended.
 		A 60 frame temporal buffer to count as an interaction for standard use. (~3 sec at 20 fps) 15 frame temporal buffer to count as an interaction for test use. (>1 sec at 20 fps) (...\logs\(test-runs / runs)\train (timestamp)\interaction-metrics\(usb / picamera / video-input)